antonisa/lang2vec/README.md

 Installation
 ------------
-Run ``python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps lang2vec``.
+Run ``pip3 install lang2vec``.

 Usage
 -----
-The library currently supports a simple operation: querying the URIEL database, as well as the trained language vectors from [Malaviya et al, 2017](https://arxiv.org/pdf/1707.09569.pdf).
+The library currently supports two simple operations:
+1. querying the URIEL database, as well as the trained language vectors from [Malaviya et al, 2017](https://arxiv.org/pdf/1707.09569.pdf).
 The main operation is ``get_features(languages, feature_sets, header=False, minimal=False)``, which returns a dictionary with the feature vector for every language in ``languages`` for the ``feature_sets``.
+2. returning pre-computed distances between languages, based on some typological information.
+The main operation here is ``distance(distance, language1, language2)``, which returns a float distance

 A minimal working example is: